Rifad Marasabessy

-Muhammad Rifad Marasabessy (born 7 July 1999) is an Indonesian professional footballer who plays as a right back for Liga 1 club Borneo Samarinda.
+Muhammad Rifad Marasabessy (born 7 July 1999) is an Indonesian professional footballer who plays as a right back for Super League club Arema.
 He is also a Second Sergeant in the Indonesian army.

 Club career

 Madura United

 In January 2017, Marasabessy signed a two-year contract with Liga 1 club Madura United to commence ahead of the 2017 Liga 1.
-He made his debut in the Liga 1 on April 16 2017 against Bali United at the Gelora Ratu Pamelingan Stadium, Pamekasan.
+He made his debut in the Liga 1 on 16 April 2017 against Bali United at the Gelora Ratu Pamelingan Stadium, Pamekasan.